uclahs-cds/package-moPepGen/docs/vignette.md

 # Vignette

-Welcome to the vignette for moPepGen, a powerful Python package designed for generating custom proteomic databases for library search.
+Welcome to the vignette for moPepGen, a powerful Python package designed for generating custom proteogenomic peptide databases for proteomics library search.
 This vignette aims to provide you with a comprehensive overview and step-by-step guide on utilizing moPepGen to create custom databases for non-canonical peptide detection in mass spectrometry-based proteomics experiments.
 A small demo dataset has been provided, and each step should take no more than one minute to run on any computer.

 ## Installation